 We hope our story will help people to know better.
 We do believe in humanity and we have no doubt that people will do better when they know better—regarding transgender people and all other marginalized populations.

 Vince is a software engineer with a B.A. in Physics and a M.S. in Mechanical Engineering.
 Terri is a retired project engineer with a B.A. in Mathematics and a M.S. in Management Systems.
 After rewarding careers with Lockheed Martin, both left the company to pursue their passion for compassion, advocacy, and helping create a world full of allies.
 Terri is now a full-time advocate, speaker and educator – sharing their story in workplaces, schools, healthcare settings and conferences across the country.
-Terri and Vince live in Western NY with their two sons and their beloved border collie.

 A portion of the proceeds from the sale of every book will go to support The Q Center, a safe space for lesbian, gay, bisexual, transgender and questioning youth and their allies.
 We credit the Q Center with helping to save our son’s life, and we want to ensure that “the Q”, and other centers like it, remain open to continue serving our youth.